 - Bioscientifica’s open-access journals offer discounts to members of owning and endorsing societies

-- We also offer half-price open-access fees to authors whose institutions subscribe to our hybrid journals
+- It also offers half-price open-access fees to authors whose institutions subscribe to the hybrid journals

 - Discounts are available to authors from developing countries that feature on the HINARI list at http://www.who.int/hinari/eligibility/